ffringel/myretail/README.md

 ## Running the Code

 - Clone this repository and navigate to it's root
-- Run 'npm install' to install dependencies
+- Run `npm install` to install dependencies

 ## Testing